harleypig/loginfiles/README.md

 ## Setup

-You will need access to a system to which you have root access.
+You will need access to a system to which you have root access in order to fully test these logins.

 * Create a test user (I used 'testloginfiles').
 How to do that on your system is beyond the scope of this project.

 * Modify `/etc/profile` and add the following as the first executable line (replacing 'testloginfiles' with the username you created).